-ELDER HUGH J. CANNON.
+ELDER HUGH J. CANNON,

-late of the German mission and not president of the Liberty stake of Zion next addressed the conference.
-He re-ported the German mission in a good ported the German mission in a good condition, notwithstanding there had been much opposition.
+late of the German mission and now president of the Liberty stake of Zion, next addressed the conference.
+He re-ported the German mission in a good condition, notwithstanding there had been much comparison.
+The people been much opposition.
 The people bear strong testimonies to the truth of the Gospel.
 The mission is extremely large.
-In Switzerland they have most freedom, and in Servia and Roumania there was little or nothing done in the way of missionery work way of missionary work. way of missionary work.
+In Switzerland they have most freedom, and in Servia and Roumania there was little or nothing done in the way of missionary work. way of missionary work.
 Elder Cannon testified that he knew that President Smith had been called by revelation to the place which he was now occupying.
 He had been taught by his father to revere Presi-dent Smith as a man of God.
-And he felt assured that the work of the Lord would roll on till it filled the whole earth, and that , also, those who raised their hands against it to impede its progress, would come to naught, as those in the past had who opposed it.
+And he felt assured that the work of the Lord would roll on till it filled the whole earth, and that ,also, those who raised their hands against it to impede its progress, would come to naught, as those in the past had who opposed it. those in the past had who opposed it.

-ELDER RULON S. WELLS, of the First Seven Presidents of Sev-enty, was the concluding speaker of the morning session of the conference.
+ELDER RULON S. WELLS, of the First Seven Presidents of Sevnty, was the concluding speaker of he morning session of the conference.
+He had often marveled, he said, that

 He had often marveled, he said, that a people so comparatively few in num-ber, had been so conspicuously in the public eye as we have during the last three-quarters of a century.
-The world, might not always have heard world, might not always have heard the best of us, yet they had heard of us.
-And he had observed that the Saints, notwithstanding the opinion that prevails in the world, would com-pare favorably with any people else-where.
+The world, might not always have heard the best of us, yet they had heard of us.
+And he had observed that the Saints netwithstanding the onlyion Saints, notwithstanding the opinion that prevails in the world, would comthat prevails in the world, would com-pare favorably with any people else-where.
 Our conditions of life here are the very opposite of the pictures which the generosity of the world en-tertained concerning us.
-He world treat. tertained concerning us. lated instances going to He prove that these statements were true.
-One teacher had confessed to the speaker that he had always entertained notion that t
+He re-lated instances going to prove that these statements were true.
+One teacher had confessed to the speaker that he had always entertained the notion that here could not be such a thing as a "Mormon" gentleman, and that he had been taught, and had taught his pupils, that the 'Mormons' were a wicked people, but that he desire to attend.
+If you haven't an Independent you vould not be guilty of teaching such , thing again. aven't a 'phone distant points.
+The reunion will be held on Saturday evening next in the Assembly hall, commencing at 7:30 sharp and a cordial invitation has been extended to all hiterested and everybody is invited.
+Eider Silver, who recently returned from New Zealand, brought a fine col-lection of new stereontion views and a Tender, at \$780 per annum, in the quartermaster's department at the Presidio, San Francisco. lection of new stereopticon views and a vivid description will be given of the hot lakes district, pink and white ter-races in fact, the "Yellowstone park of the Antipodes."